 We are transnational.
-We conduct our research and intervention internationally (especially in the Majority World / low/middle-income countries), and in the U.S. We often use the Jamaican Diaspora as a case study, meaning that we study both Jamaican non-immigrants living on the island and Jamaican immigrants living in the United States to develop new theory, research, and interventions that are later extended to other groups.
+We conduct our research and intervention internationally (especially in the Majority World / low & middle-income countries), and in the United States.
+We often use the African Diaspora as a case study, meaning that we study Black Caribbean immigrant families and African refugee families living in the United States alongside Jamaican families living in the Caribbean to develop new theory, research, and interventions that are culturally tailored to families with African heritage.

 We are transdisciplinary.
 We have active transdisciplinary partnerships with scholars in media/advertising and nutrition.